javipons22/JS/README.md

+# Las Partes raras de JavaScript

 ## 1. Syntax Parsers , Execution Context and lexical environments

 `Syntax Parsers:` A program that reads your code and determines what it does and if its grammar is valid a traves de compiladores, leen el codigo caracter por caracter y transforman en un lenguaje maquina